 There’s no firm time table.
 All latex balloons will deflate.
 Despite their shrinking, they may hold their shape for days or even weeks.
 Typically, larger sculptures with more balloons can look good longer since no single balloon is critical to the overall appearance of a sculpture.
 Rubber protectants, such as the sprays often used to protect rubber on car tires, will help keep a sculpture looking good longer, but they won’t keep them looking fresh indefinitely.
 The time required to apply those protectants can make them impractical for large displays.
 We just accept that what we are sculpting are memories.
 They can last indefinitely that way.

 Do you do balloon releases?

 Airigami does not orchestrate or participate in helium filled balloon releases.
-As founding members PEBA USA, we are working to educate the public on the importance of not releasing balloons into the environment, providing creating alternative options to releases, and the correct use and disposal of balloons.
+As founding members of PEBA USA, we are working to educate the public on the importance of not releasing balloons into the environment, providing alternative options to releases, and the correct use and disposal of balloons.

 While latex balloons do break down, the ribbons commonly attached to them are made from plastic.
 When helium filled balloons are released, these ribbons can wind up

 What happens to the balloons when you’re done with them?

 Latex balloons are 100% bio- and photo- degradable.
 Latex breaks down under normal environmental conditions like other natural products.
 Whenever possible, we compost our balloons through our partnership with Impact Earth.